Linval Joseph: Philadelphia Eagles

 On November 16, 2022, Joseph agreed to a one-year deal with the Eagles.
 Joseph appeared in eight regular season games for the Eagles in the 2022 season.
 He had 20 total tackles and .5 sacks.
 During the first quarter of the 2022 season NFC Championship, Joseph recovered a key fumble forced by linebacker Haason Reddick, a play which led to significant injury of the arm of 49ers quarterback Brock Purdy.
 The Eagles lost Super Bowl LVII to the Kansas City Chiefs 38–35.

 Buffalo Bills

 On November 2, 2023, Joseph signed a one-year deal worth up to $3.72 million with the Buffalo Bills.
 He played in seven games and had one sack in the 2023 season.

 Dallas Cowboys

 On August 27, 2024, Joseph signed with the Dallas Cowboys on a one-year contract worth $2.5 million.
-In the 2024 season, he finished with two sacks, 19 tackles, and one forced fumble.
+He reunited with defensive coordinator Mike Zimmer and was acquired to bolster the run defense.
+He appeared in 17 games, making 20 tackles, 2 sacks, 3 quarterback pressures and one forced fumble.
+He was not re-signed after the season.